Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

 Creating virtual watercoolers: chatrooms where team members can talk about non-work-related topics.
 It's a way to build connection and camaraderie, both important for effective communication.

 This is just one example of how to adapt your workplace communication to the remote work world.
-Below, we dive into some more actionable tips for clear communication.
+Below, we dive into some more actionable tips for clear and effective remote communication.
 Let's get to it!

 What makes communication effective?
 If you communicate effectively, it means you convey opinions, information, and ideas to another person in a way they can understand.